Makoto Shichida: Founder of the SHICHIDA Method of Education

 Professor Makoto Shichida led a worldwide revolution in education that is changing the way we understand children, their learning styles and their brain capabilities.

-Makoto Shichida began as an English teacher in Gotsu, Japan in 1958.
-He taught children of all ages; from toddlers to teenagers.
-He was fascinated by the startling difference between very young children and teenagers in their ability to learn and their varied learning styles.
+Makoto Shichida initiated his career as an English teacher in Gotsu, Japan in 1958.
+He instructed children of varying ages, ranging from toddlers to teenagers.
+The striking dissimilarity in learning ability between very young children and teenagers intrigued him.

-The younger the child, the more they were able to absorb large amounts of information and develop a strong passion for learning; this lead Makoto to research developmental brain differences and teaching techniques for 25 years which resulted in him founding the Shichida Method of Education.
+The younger a child was, the more capable they proved to be in assimilating substantial amounts of information and cultivating a profound passion for learning.
+This observation compelled Makoto to conduct research into developmental brain distinctions and teaching techniques for a span of 25 years.
+The outcome of this research led to the establishment of the Shichida Method of Education.

 “Shichida Education is a soul education.
 The main aim of the Shichida method is not just to give children knowledge but to cultivate their heart and soul”